ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 ### Changing the Independent Variable

 If we know the form of the original equation, then performing the appropriate operation on the *x* or *y* values and then plotting, yields a straight line.
 For example, if the function is $y=(\frac1x)$, then plotting *y* vs. $(\frac1x)$ yields a straight line, if $y=x^2$, then plotting *y* vs. $x^2$ gives a straight line, and so on.
-The figure below shows some examples, and the simulation box lets you see how the shape of some such curves becomes linear.
+The figure below shows some examples, and the simulation that follows it lets you see how the shape of some such curves becomes linear.

 :::Figure:Figure
 ![](imgs/linearize.png)